 Or, can even cut or attenuate a frequency range too.
 When it comes to categorizing the Audio Filters, they fall under 3 units; HPF (High-pass filters), LPF (Low-pass filters), BPF (Band-pass filters).

 Every other filter has a well-defined threshold for boosting or cutting a frequency.
-They are then categorized depending on the alterations have been made above or below this threshold.
+They are then categorized depending on the alterations that have been made above or below this threshold.

 An Audio filter is a prominent tool used to correct problems and to enhance tracks significantly.
 With filters, you can effectively make dramatic effects or add character to the soundtrack.

 With this comprehensive discussion done on audio effects and various core types of audio effects, it’s now time to conclude this topic.
 We now believe you have a full understanding of these core audio effects and can effectively make use of them as per your needs.